surma/surma.dev/content/things/dom2texture.md

 const base64encodedSVG = base64js.fromByteArray(new TextEncoder().encode(serializedXML));
 {{< /highlight >}}

-> Note: Edge doesn’t have support for `TextEncoder` yet, but since Edge also doesn’t have any support for WebGL, I didn’t really care.
-If you want to get this running in Edge, there’s a good [polyfill](https://github.com/inexorabletash/text-encoding) for `TextEncoder` you can use.
+> Note: Edge doesn’t have support for `TextEncoder` yet.
+So for the main demo I included a [polyfill](https://github.com/inexorabletash/text-encoding) for `TextEncoder`.
+The other demos _don’t_ include that polyfill and won’t work in Edge.

 We are almost done.
 Don’t be alarmed, the last two steps are actually rather short!